Prathit6/Java-Servlet-03Year-Project/README.md

 # JAVA-sevlet-03Year-Project

-In this project : inserting HTML code into java &amp; learn how we create server side website by java
+In this project :
+inserting HTML code into java and learn how we create server side website by java
+# servlet
+# Request
+# Response